serverless/serverless/docs/developing-plugins/building-provider-integrations.md

 1. The [`serverless.yml`](../understanding-serverless/serverless-yml.md) and
 [`serverless.env.yml`](../understanding-serverless/serverless-env-yml.md) files are loaded into memory
-2. A default AWS CloudFormation template is loaded (`deploy:initializeResources`)
+2. A default AWS CloudFormation template is loaded (`deploy:initialize`)
-3. The CloudFormation template is deployed to AWS (A S3 bucket for the service gets created) (`deploy:createProviderStacks`)
+3. The CloudFormation template is deployed to AWS (A S3 bucket for the service gets created) (`deploy:setupProviderConfiguration`)
 4. The functions of the [`serverless.yml`](../understanding-serverless/serverless-yml.md) file are compiled to lambda resources and stored into memory (`deploy:compileFunctions`)
 5. Each functions events are compiled into CloudFormation resources and stored into memory (`deploy:compileEvents`)
 6. Old functions (if available) are removed from the S3 bucket (`deploy:deploy`)
-7. The service gets zipped up and is uploaded to S3 (`deploy:createDeploymentPackage` and `deploy:deploy`)
+7. The service gets zipped up and is uploaded to S3 (`deploy:createDeploymentArtifacts` and `deploy:deploy`)
 8. The compiled function and event resources are attached to the core CloudFormation template and the updated CloudFormation template gets redeployed (`deploy:deploy`)